gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 **Quiz Out**
 : 4 correct questions by the same quizzer in the same quiz

-A Quizzed-Out Quizzer may only jump on Bonus questions.
+A quizzed-out quizzer may only jump on Bonus questions.

 #### Example